Did you Know?

 Do I need a referral?

 No. You do not need a referral from your doctor to be assessed by a pelvic health physiotherapist.
 In Ontario, registered physiotherapists are considered primary healthcare practitioners.
 However, if you have coverage for physiotherapy treatment through an extended health benefit plan, the insurance company may require you to provide a physician’s prescription.
+You can check pelvic floor physiotherapy cost online to know all about its cost.

 My doctor referred me somewhere else for physiotherapy, can I come to ALPHA Health Services instead?

 Absolutely!
 Clients have the right to choose a physiotherapy location and practitioner that feels right for them.
 Your comfort level with your physiotherapist is extremely important.
 This helps promote communication and compliance which will only help support your recovery.
 Please ensure that when you are referred for pelvic physiotherapy that you are seeing a pelvic health physiotherapist who has acquired specialized post graduate training to perform an internal examination.
 At ALPHA Health Services, with your consent, we will provide your physician with your assessment findings and treatment plan.
 This enables and promotes open communication between your pelvic health physiotherapist and physician.
+Check pelvic floor physiotherapy cost and details at Alpha Health Services.

 What should I bring to the assessment?